 Instead, adopt a centralized framework that works with all operating systems.
 Microsoft Active Directory can manage identities and permissions on Windows, macOS, and Linux systems.
 If you don't like Active Directory, consider OpenLDAP, an open-source alternative that is also compatible with all major operating systems.

 3. Monitor for Network-Based Threats

 Scanning network traffic is one key way to discover vulnerabilities or attempted breaches.
 That's true no matter which types of operating systems are sending and exchanging the traffic.
-Consider using a tool like Snort to monitor for network-based threats.

 Further reading Network Security Best Practices

 Ports that are left open unnecessarily are a common attack vector.
 Although the attacks that can be executed through unsecured ports are often OS-specific, port-scanning tools (such as Nmap) that look for vulnerabilities can scan systems no matter which operating system they are running.

 These tools identify open ports so that you can make sure to secure them with proper authentication controls or close them if the ports should not be open in the first place.

 Read this free whitepaper to learn more about:

 - How to move your operations out of the office;